 As you know, I do a lot of baking for other people.
 Most people I bake for aren’t even gluten-free–they just like good baking.
 Which makes me so very happy.
 To have my gluten-free baking considered just plain ol’ good baking is one of my most cherished accomplishments.

-One of the first recipes I adapted to gluten-free is Alice Medrich‘s Fastest Fudge Cake from her book Bittersweet: Recipes and Tales From a Life in Chocolate.
+One of the first recipes I adapted to gluten-free is Alice Medrich‘s Fastest Fudge Cake from her book Bittersweet: Recipes and Tales from a Life in Chocolate.
 I found the recipe in the magazine, Fine Cooking, when they had a spread on chocolate.
 Mmmm, chocolate.
 As you may know, Medrich is one of the foremost experts on chocolate in the United States.
 Some people refer to her as The First Lady of Chocolate or Madam Chocolate.
 Both descriptions apply.
 She was the founder and owner of the renowned chain of chocolate shops, Cocolat, in the San Francisco Bay Area in the 1970s and 80s (the stores were sold in the 1990s).
 A quote in Gourmet magazine stated that: “Cocolat is to chocolate what Tiffany’s is to diamonds.”
 I had the pleasure of eating at her Berkeley shop years ago, and I’ve always remembered the cake as one of the best chocolate cakes I ever had.
 An article in the New York Times describes that chocolate truffles were virtually unknown in the United States before she started making and selling them in 1973.
 Her truffles contained a soft chocolate ganache in the center that had a somewhat lumpy shape, and these lumpy-looking truffles became known as “California truffles.”
 Whatever their shape, I want to thank Ms. Medrich to bringing truffles to us–they are one of my favorite things in the whole world!
 She also is the author of other award-winning cookbooks including, Cocolat: Extraordinary Chocolate Desserts, and A Year in Chocolate: Four Seasons of Unforgettable Desserts.

 Is it any wonder that I wanted to make her fudge cake recipe?
 This is one of the easiest and most delicious chocolate cakes you will ever bake and eat.
-The cake isn’t really that fudgy, it’s just a terrific chocolate cake with a nice crumb and a simple ganache frosting that is out of this world!
+The cake isn’t really that fudge-y, it’s just a terrific chocolate cake with a nice crumb and a simple ganache frosting that is out of this world!
 One of the my very first “gluten-free baking for non-gluten free people” experiences occurred at the christening party for the daughter of two of our friends.
 I was still in the beginning of my gluten-free baking career and I brought this cake.
 It was so important to me that people liked it.
 I was relieved and so proud when everyone not only liked the cake, they loved the cake, asked for more, and then asked for the recipe.
 It was such a wonderful evening for me–and helped me feel empowered to continue on my gluten-free baking path.
 That was over 6 years ago and I haven’t looked back.

 Currently, I have a group of women that I’ve been getting together with for several years for regular lunch potlucks.
 Every time one of them has a birthday, they request this cake.
 Sometimes I try to get creative and I bring another cake.
 Now, these other cakes are always delicious and well-received, but the birthday girl inevitably pulls me aside and makes sure I know to make the chocolate cake next time.
 I’ve learned to not mess with tradition.
 And why should I?
 This is a winner!